Updated 28-XII-2008

 The Incandescent Lamp

 The incandescent lamp is the oldest type of electric lamp still in general use.
 Its practical form was invented simultaneously in 1879 by Sir Joseph Swan in England, and by Thomas Edison in America.
 Over the past 130 years it has undergone numerous changes in materials and manufacture to bring it to its present performance and convenience as a light source.
-They are found in almost every application, and despite competition from other more efficient light sources, still account for a greater amount made annually than any other lamp type.
-In the home its popularity remains almost unchallenged, despite the emergence of energy saving compact fluorescent alternatives.
-In many countries of the world however, its existence is being threatened by legislation to prohibit its sale and enforce the transition to more energy-efficient alternatives.
-Fig. 1 illustrates the typical construction of a modern incandescent lamp.
+Fig. I1 illustrates the construction of a typical modern incandescent lamp.

 Lamp Construction